 Remote work is more than just home-cooked lunches and hanging around in your sweatpants.
 It requires teams to be empathetic, collaborative and adaptable—day in and day out.
 You need a strong and well-connected team to not only get work done but to thrive as happy and healthy people. 💪

 So, what should you look out for when hiring and interviewing remote workers?
-And how do you find out if your candidates have the right remote skills and abilities during the hiring process?
+And how do you find out if your candidates have the right remote or hybrid skills and abilities during the hiring process?

 Job interview questions to determine a candidate's remote working experience